one8three/one8three.github.io/_posts/2022-05-25-OPNsense-on-RockPro64.md

   [Etcher](https://www.balena.io/etcher/) is an easy and reliable way to write the image to your boot media.
 On MacOS or Linux, you can also just use `dd if=/path/to/OPNsense.img of=/dev/sdcard`

 ## <b><u>3.
 Post-istall</u></b>
   After installing, you'll need to configure a few things.
 The initial configuration will be done by connecting an ethernet cable between the RockPro64 and another computer.
-In my case, the `igb0` port of my NIC was accessible at `192.168.1.1`.
-You will need to set your computer  Default username/password is `root/opnsense`.
+In my case, the `igb0` port of my NIC was accessible at `192.168.1.1` with default username/password of `root/opnsense`.

 ## <b><u>4.
 Configure the updates repo</u></b>
 <b>4a.</b> SSH into OPNsense with root privileges (this will need to be enabled through the web UI at System > Settings > Administration).
 Run this command to accept the fingerprint